-- Members and their close families or households; - companies and businesses controlled by the Members and their close families which have a financial contractual relationship with any of the organisations that contract with the Pension Fund.
+- Members and their close families or households; - companies and businesses controlled by the Members and their close families which have a financial contractual relationship with any of the organisations that contract with the Fund.

 Durham County Council and Darlington Borough Council have a number of Members who are on the Pension Fund Committee.
 These Members are subjected to a declaration of interest circulation on an annual basis.
 Each Member of the Pension Fund Committee is also required to declare their interests at the start of each meeting.
-There were no material related party transactions between any Members or their families and the Pension Fund.
+There were no material related party transactions between any Members or their families and the Fund.

-As at 31 March 2020 there were 4 Members of the Pension Fund Committee in receipt of pension benefits from Durham County Council Pension Fund; 1 further member was a deferred member of the Pension Fund.
+As at 31 March 2022 there were 3 Members of the Pension Fund Committee in receipt of pension benefits from Durham County Council Pension Fund.

-In accordance with the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014, with effect from 8 May 2017 elected Members are no longer allowed to be active members of the Pension Fund.
+In accordance with the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014, with effect from 8 May 2017 elected Members are no longer allowed to be active members of the Fund.

-c) Key management personnel
+c) Key Management Personnel